 Notes and substitutions

-- Bread flour: This high-protein flour gives the bread its chewy texture and structure.
-All-purpose flour can be used, though the bread will be less chewy and not as stretchy.
+- Bread flour: This type of flour is high in protein, which gives the bread its chewy texture and stable structure.
+You can use all-purpose flour, but the bread won’t be as chewy or stretchy.

-- Condensed milk: It adds sweetness and flavor, and contributes to a softer texture with a golden crust.
-If you don't have condensed milk, skip it and replace the water in the recipe with an equal amount of regular milk and add an additional 6 tablespoons of sugar.
+- Condensed milk: It adds sweetness, flavor, and helps create a softer texture with a golden crust.
+If you don't have it, just skip it.
+Instead, replace the 1 cup of water in the recipe with 1 cup of regular milk (like whole or evaporated milk) and add 6 extra tablespoons of sugar.

 How to make this recipe

-Step 1: Activate yeast (if using active dry yeast)
+Step 1: Activate the yeast (only if using active dry yeast)

-In a bowl, combine 2 tablespoons of sugar, 2 teaspoons active dry yeast, and 1 cup of warm water.
-Gently stir and let stand until frothy, about 5-10 minutes (skip this part if using instant yeast).
+In a medium bowl, mix 2 teaspoons active dry yeast, 2 tablespoons sugar, and 1 cup warm water.
+Stir gently and let it sit for 5-10 minutes until it looks foamy.
+(Skip this step if you're using instant yeast.)

 Step 2: Dry ingredients

-If using instant yeast, add it directly to these dry ingredients at this stage.
+If you’re using instant yeast, add it right into the dry ingredients now.

 Step 3: Wet ingredients